 I parked across the street and tried to get my bearings.
 Which direction had the ER once stood?
 I walked around the block, and the familiar oak trees and the direction of the sun brought it all back: I had stood just here, facing west, the sun warm against my left cheek as I had flipped open my cell phone.
 I had strained my eyes down that block, looking for our friend to arrive with our youngest two kids—quick—before their sister died.
 I had tried to dial my mom.
 And then came the whisper: “I am good.”

 I leaned against the chain link fence and looked up.
 The sun once again shone down on me, as it had before—and as it has so faithfully over these past five years.
 I breathed deeply and exhaled.

-They say I have experienced the deepest pain a human can experience—the death of a child—and yet the sun still shone.
-Slowly, as those weeks had turned to months and then years, I had sensed a subtle shift inside.
+They say I have experienced the deepest pain a human can experience—the death of a child—and yet the sun still shines.
+Slowly, as those first weeks had turned to months and then years, I had sensed a subtle shift inside.
 Small splashes of joy had begun bursting through the clouds of sorrow that hovered overhead—tentatively at first, but soon without apology.
 And eventually, life once again began to hold more joy than sorrow.
 My life was indeed still beautiful.

 The whisper had been true.
 This circumstance had not changed God.
 His steadfast character had held firm.
 He had carried us through.